EtzionR/My-TF-AutoEncoder/README.md

 &emsp;&emsp; As you can see, the matrices we isolated here are indeed full of noise and was part of the infected matrices we added synthetically - which means that we were able to identify the anomalies from the whole data set and isolate them.

-After you trainig the model, you might want to see the **learning curve** progress by epochs.
+After you training the model, you might want to see the **learning curve** progress by epochs.
 To do so, you can use the built-in plot function of the object, as the following example:
 ``` sh
 # import code
 from cec import AutoEncoder